Ironhack-Archive/movies-interview-challenge/README.md

 # LT Interview Challenge | Movies App

 ## Goals
 1. Apply technologies of the MERN stack.
-(React is a bonus)
+(Redux/Context is not mandatory.)
 2. Demonstrate an overall grasp of Web development fundamentals.
 3. Talk about your code during the code review.